Uitware/locreg/docs/configuration.md

 ### Tags turning on/off
 Tags part can be omitted, but if you do tag `managed-by: locreg` will be still added to all resources created by `locreg`.
 To disable tags, you can explicitly set `tags:` to `false` as shown bellow:
-**Notice that it isn't recommended to disable tags - they allow to easily identify locreg-managed resources**
+**Notice that it isn't recommended to disable tags because they allow easily identifying locreg-managed resources**
 ```yaml
 tags: false
 ```